dkharrat/NexusDialog/README.md

 * `SearchableSelectionController`: Displays a (typically large) list of items to select from, with the ability to search the list and also allow free-form text.

-Apps Using NexusData
+Apps Using NexusDialog
 --------------------
-Do you have an app that's utilizing NexusData?
+Do you have an app that's utilizing NexusDialog?
 [Let me know](mailto:dkharrat@gmail.com) and I'll add a link to it here!

 Planned Features
 ----------------